Tent Buying Guide 2023

 With so many excellent places to camp in the summer, Scotland can really be the gateway to your camping adventures!
-We have such a diverse range of locations and camping styles available across Scotland, and everyone has their own requirements when it comes to finding the perfect tent, whether it's quick to pitch, offers a large amount of space, or stands up to the wild weather.
-Camping is for everyone, and with summer holidays from school, what's stopping you from giving it a try!
+With such a wide variety of locations and camping styles on offer, it's no surprise that everyone has their own requirements when it comes to finding the perfect tent.
+Whether it needs to be quick to pitch, offer a large amount of space, or stand up to the wild weather, here at Tiso we have the tent to suit your needs.
+Camping is for everyone and with summer holidays approcahing, what's stopping you from giving it a try!

 What storage space might you need?
-For example, if you have lots of adventure kit, you might well require extra room for all your gear, both internally and in the porch.
+If you have lots of adventure kit, you might well require extra room for all your gear, both internally and in the porch.
 These factors will determine the design and size of tent you’ll need, and don't just think about yourself, the others you're camping with will need space too.

 Think Budget!
 If you plan to use your tent regularly, a trekking or mountain tent will stand up to long term use and weather conditions better than a basic tent.
-In the long run, you will save on repair bills and eventually replacement cost if you spend that little bit more to be better equipped for your requirements.
+In the long run, you will save on repairs and eventually, on purchasing a replacement.

 Which Tent Should I Buy?

 If you're thinking of getting the family together for your next camping trip, read our list of the Best Family Campsites in Scotland.
-Ideal for sheltered campsites, family tents are usually bought when having lots of space is the key criteria for a new purchase.
-These tents may have 2 or more separate sleeping compartments with built in internal groundsheets for home-from-home comfort.
-If in this situation and you're essentially camping out of the car , it means weight and pack size is not the main consideration when choosing the tent.
+Ideal for sheltered campsites, family tents are usually bought when space is a key criterion.
+These tents may have 2 or more separate sleeping compartments with built in groundsheets for home-from-home comfort.
+The majority of the time on family camping trips, you will be camping out of the car, meaning weight and pack size are not the main consideration when choosing the tent.

 Trekking tents for wild camping allow you to venture away from sheltered campsites and out into the wilderness.
 The dimensions of the tent decrease in favour of reduced weight and pack size.
 Designs are based on a tunnel or geodesic shape, allowing a balance of weight, rigidity and wind resistance.
 For more information, visit our helpful Wild Camping Guide.